 How is a PSI used by a judge?

 The judge will receive the PSI prior to the defendant’s sentencing hearing.
 He or she will review it and take the information into consideration when deciding punishment.
 They will consider what is in the best interest of the community, the victim and the defendant.
 Many judges rely heavily on the probation department’s recommendations in the PSI, but are no under no obligation to follow it.

 It’s important to point out that Presentence Investigation Reports are confidential and not considered public records.
 However, it can be utilized throughout a defendant’s journey through the criminal justice system.
 If a defendant is ordered to serve time in the federal system, the Presentence Investigation Report will be provided to the Federal Bureau of Prisons to assist them in classifying the defendant to the appropriate prison.
 Inmates are often pressured to produce a copy of their PSR by other inmates to prove they did not snitch.
 As a rule, BOP will not allow inmates to have copies of their PSR with them.
-The inmate may request a copy of their PSR from the clerk of the district court to be delivered to the BOP counselor.
+The inmate may request a copy of their PSR from the clerk of the district court to be delivered to the BOP counselor or the Inmate Central File as described below.
 The BOP counselor may possess a copy of the PSR, which can be reviewed by the inmate.
 Presentence Investigations also accompany defendants who are sentenced to time in state prisons in Texas.
 The PSI can also later assist the parole board in making a decision about the offender’s risk and release.

 Understanding the significance of a PSI is the first step to making a good impression.
 Make sure you arrive on time to the appointment with the probation officer and be polite and respectful.
 Be prepared to tell the probation officer about the positive things you have accomplished in your life, along with documentation if you have it.
 Remember, the PSI may play a vital role in deciding your punishment and future.